leschtz/devops-journey/projects.md

   - Introduce faulty HTML
   - Make some JS fail

-## Create a REST API and use a database for storage
+## Create a REST API and use a Database for Storage

 The user creates a REST API, which then goes on to store data in some database.
 The database and webservice should not be on hosted on the same machine.
 Enable the service to deploy new changes to the API automatically.
 Check that you do not introduce any breaking changes.
 Remove the DB Service and see how your service reacts.